makersacademy/bowling-challenge-ruby/README.md

 ![Frame 10 Flow Chart](images/frame_10_flow.png)

 ## Improvements required
 My current score method does not currently correctly calculate the score in the event that the player makes consecutive strikes.
-I am going to focus on finishing the play logic for frame 10, followed by the method to calculate the final score.
-Once those are complete then I will revisit the logic of scoring multiple strikes.
+I am going to focus on finishing the method to calculate the final score.
+Once that is complete then I will revisit the logic of scoring multiple strikes.